1. Factors distinguishing Comarch from its competitors

 2. Medium and longterm goals of the Comarch Group

-The very basic objective of Comarch majority shareholders defined by Janusz Filipiak is the balanced growth.
+The very basic objective of Comarch’s majority shareholders is defined by Janusz Filipiak as balanced growth.

-The organic growth is supported by minor acquisitions (to get new innovative products, increase market scope, enter new business models).
+Growth is mainly achieved by sustained organic development of company assets, people, products, technology, market reach, and other areas of business.
+Organic growth is supported with minor acquisitions (to obtain new innovative products, increase market scope, and develop new business models).

-The Company is not orientated towards quarterly or annual profit maximization.
+The company is not oriented toward quarterly or annual profit maximization.

-Annual budgets assume predefined level of EBITDA.
-If during a year there is a chance to make more money, the surplus is used to speed up the R&D processes and expand Comarch’s offer.
-It does not mean that assumed EBITDA levels are low.
-The graph below shows the increase of EBITDA over last 18 years with a significant growth in 2014 and 2015.
+Annual budgets assume a predefined level of EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization).
+If during a year a financial surplus is obtained, it is used to speed up the R&D processes and in-crease the reach of Comarch’s offer.
+This does not mean that assumed EBITDA levels are low.
+The graph below shows EBITDA increase (in PLN thousands) over the last 20 years, with significant growth from 2014.

-This strategy helps to keep Comarch’s offer attractive, the result being a permanent steady increase of sales over the last 20 years.
-It never happened that sales were down year to year.
+This strategy helps to keep Comarch’s offer attractive, resulting in a permanent, steady increase in sales over the past 20 years.
+The data below (in PLN thousands) show that year on year sales have been constantly growing.

-Listing at the Warsaw Stock Exchange and the necessity to meet profit expactations of minority shareholders helps not to overinvest and keep the balance between long term strategies defined by majority shareholders and capital market expectations.
+Comarch’s listing at the Warsaw Stock Exchange, and the need to meet the profit expectations of minority shareholders, helps the company to avoid overinvestment and to keep the balance between long-term strategies, as defined by majority shareholders and capital market expectations.

-This strategy is clearly communicated to minority shareholders and finally has been accepted.
-This is caused by the fact that the Company’s value has been growing permanently since the first IPO in 1999.
+Comarch does not pay dividends regularly.
+Accumulated capital is used to fuel R&D and increase the scope of the company’s offer.
+This strategy is clearly communicated to minority shareholders, and has ultimately been accepted, because the reason behind it is that the company’s value has been growing since the first IPO in 1999.

 3. Ability to react to recent market changes